-Gen Z (born between 1994-2014) is now the single largest population segment and comprises 48% of the total media audience.
-But perhaps more relevant than the increase viewership they represent, is the dramatic shift in the way they view the world when compared to previous generations.
+Gen Z (born between 1994-2014) is now the single largest population segment and comprises 26% of the total media audience.
+But perhaps more relevant than the increased viewership they represent is the dramatic shift in the way they view the world when compared to previous generations.
 As mentioned in our first blog post about Generation Z, we surveyed 500 Gen Z members (18-24), from across the United States, to understand just what they think about the state of the world, and their place in it, as they emerge into full adulthood.

 In this second installment in our Gen Z Revealed series, we look at how this demographic cohort views the classic milestones of their adulthood—buying a house, getting married, etc.—with some unexpected results.